torproject/onionbalance/docs/index.rst

 Overview
 ========

-OnionBalance is the best way to load balance onion services across multiple backend Tor instances.
+Onionbalance is the best way to load balance onion services across multiple backend Tor instances.
 This way the load of introduction and rendezvous requests get distributed across multiple hosts.
-OnionBalance provides load-balancing while also making onion services more resilient and reliable by eliminating single points-of-failure.
+Onionbalance provides load-balancing while also making onion services more resilient and reliable by eliminating single points-of-failure.